Edinburgh Gateway station: Location and infrastructure

 The railway station is located at the A8 to the east of Gogar.
 The station has two platforms.
 The platforms have been constructed to accommodate the longest trains currently operating in Scotland (London North Eastern Railway).
 A chord is proposed a few miles to the north of the station, near the River Almond crossing, to provide another link between Glasgow and Edinburgh with potential for increasing services through.

 The original design for the station included a 1st floor and high level bridge but following consultation these were removed with an at-grade bridge providing easier access.
 The design of the station is to provide a secure covered area for parking of 100 cycles as well as five cycle lockers.
 This is located next to the station building and is monitored by CCTV.
 Lifts inside the station building are large enough to accommodate bicycles.
-The station provides an interchange with Edinburgh Trams to Edinburgh and the airport as well as providing more access to The Gyle Shopping Centre through a subway under the A8.
+The station provides an interchange with Edinburgh Trams to Edinburgh and the airport as well as providing pedestrian access to The Gyle Shopping Centre through an underpass under the A8.